Food from Tunisia Ojja

 Here are the top most famous foods in Tunisia that have garnered recognition both locally and internationally:

-Food from Tunisia: Savor the Best of Tunisian Cuisine Couscous 1
+Food from Tunisia Couscous 1

 Couscous: Considered a staple of Tunisian cuisine, couscous is a versatile dish made from steamed semolina wheat granules.
 It is typically served with a flavorful stew made from meat (such as lamb or chicken) and vegetables, seasoned with spices like cumin and coriander.